digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 This class is intended to be a welcoming and productive space.

 All questions, including repeat questions, or questions with “obvious” answers, are welcome and encouraged.
-Anti-oppressive or harmful language will not be tolerated.

 ---